Historic boat volunteers

 Volunteer at Portsmouth Historic Dockyard.

 Portsmouth Naval Base Property Trust has a team of skilled volunteer workers who maintain the collection of historic boats.
-They have a workshop in Boathouse 5 (the old Mary Rose Museum) that is free and open to the public.
+They have a workshop in Boathouse 5 that is free and open to the public.

 Their work programme is managed by the Trust’s Boat Collection Manager.
 During special events and festivals, when some of the boats are used to take visitors on harbour tours, the volunteers also act as crew members and guides.